aliozgur/aliozgur.github.io/about.md

 I maintain and contribute to couple of [open source projects](https://github.com/aliozgur) and published an open source [Git 101 book in Turkish](https://www.gitbook.com/book/aliozgur/git101/details).

 I'm an organized, diciplined, self motivated and productive person.
 During my professional career I was involved with lot's of projects in very different industries.
 I had the chance to work with great people and I liked every second I spent on any single bit of code I've written.
 I love to share what I know or what I think is important with my colleagues.
-In terms of software development, team work or organizational relations you can name me as a social personality though my wife thinks I'm an introvert who likes to listing Heavy Metal.
+In terms of software development, team work or organizational relations you can name me as a social personality though my wife thinks I'm an introvert who likes to listen to Heavy Metal.

 *By the way Heavy Metal rulez :smiling_imp:*

 ## Areas of Technical Interest